ProjectEzenity/TAC/README.md

   - Ensure the `refresh_token` is valid and the refresh URL in `token_manager.py` is correct.
   - If you encounter a `401 Unauthorized` error, ensure your `refresh_token` is valid.
   - Check the `logs/app.log` file for detailed error messages.
+- **Snapchat API Errors**:
+  - Ensure the access token in `snapchat_token.json` is valid and has not expired.
+  - If you encounter a `401 Unauthorized` error, generate a new token and update the file.
+  - Check the `logs/snapchat_fetch.log` file for detailed error messages.
 - **HTTP Errors**:
   - Ensure that your internet connection is stable.
   - Refer to the error logs to identify specific issues with the API response.